SHOULD CHRISTIANS USE BIRTH CONTROL?

 By John Aziza

 "Empty playgrounds, schools without enough students to stay open, small towns deserted and abandoned.
-This is not some dystopian vision of the future—demographers warn this is our future.
+This is not some dystopian vision of the future—demographers warn this IS our future.
 Global population growth is leveling off and by the second half of this century could begin to shrink for the first time since the Bubonic plague struck the world almost 700 years ago.
 Everything in our society today that depends on people is going to collapse due to this declining population crisis." —Stephen J. Shaw (data scientist and demographer)

-For the first time in modern history, global population growth is projected to virtually stop by the end of this century.
-This trend is largely due to declining fertility rates worldwide—a fact highlighted by the Pew Research Center in their recent analysis of United Nations data.
-But it's no surprise that fertility rates have been declining, given our cultural attitudes toward sex, abortion, and the value of motherhood.
-The common view in society is that children are a nuisance, a burden, and an unwelcome financial drain.
-Meanwhile, the voices of mainstream media compel men and women to pursue successful careers and a carefree lifestyle, free from the "burdens" of raising children.
+Yet this decline should come as no surprise, given our culture’s attitude toward sex, abortion, and the value of motherhood.
+Today, children are often regarded as a nuisance, a burden, or an unwelcome financial drain.
+Meanwhile, the voices of mainstream media compel men and women to pursue successful careers and a carefree lifestyle, unencumbered by the strain of building a family.
 As a result, birth control and contraception are promoted as the solution to maintaining this ideal.
-And when unwanted pregnancies occur anyway, abortion clinics stand ready to solve the "problem".
+And when unwanted pregnancies occur anyway, abortion clinics are always present to solve the "problem".

 But these voices are in direct opposition to God's established design and His purpose for creating marriage and sexual intercourse.
 So when looking at this subject from a Biblical perspective, it raises the question: is it wrong for professing Christians to use conventional means of birth control?
 In the following sections, we will attempt to answer this question.